 During the year ended September 30, 2012, the County issued bonds on behalf of the Authority to fund the construction of the overpasses along the Grand Parkway Toll Road.
-There are no operating revenues from toll collections because the Toll Road will not be open until April 2014.
-Therefore, sufficient assets have not been generated to offset the liabilities of the Authority as of September 30, 2013, thereby resulting in negative net position of \$9,812,368.
+There were no operating revenues from toll collections until February 2014.
+Therefore, sufficient assets have not yet been generated to offset the liabilities of the Authority as of September 30, 2014, resulting in a deficit net position of \$15,845,697.

-NOTE 7 - IMPLEMENTATION OF NEW STANDARDS
+NOTE 7 - STATEWIDE INTEROPERABILITY OF ELECTRONIC TOLL COLLECTIONS